-Teammates should sit across from each other, so each turn belongs to a different team.

-The player who goes first draws no cards on their first turn.
-The player who goes second only draws one card on their first turn.

-You can't attack your teammate's characters.

-When a Main Character is KO'd, all the cards that player owns are removed from the game.
+- Teammates should sit across from each other, so the turn order alternates between players from each team. - The player who goes first draws no cards on their first turn.
+The player who goes second only draws one card on their first turn. - You can't attack your teammate's characters. - When a Main Character is KO'd, all the cards that player owns are immediately removed from the game.